MessageKit/MessageKit/Documentation/CUSTOM_CELLS.md

     lazy open var customMessageSizeCalculator = CustomMessageSizeCalculator(layout: self)

     override open func cellSizeCalculatorForItem(at indexPath: IndexPath) -> CellSizeCalculator {
+        //before checking the messages check if section is reserved for typing otherwise it will cause IndexOutOfBounds error if isSectionReservedForTypingIndicator(indexPath.section) {
+            return typingIndicatorSizeCalculator
+        }
         let message = messagesDataSource.messageForItem(at: indexPath, in: messagesCollectionView) if case .custom = message.kind {
             return customMessageSizeCalculator